susheelkthakur/Ensembles/README.md

 Dataset used is Credit history data from archives of ics.uci.edu (german credit data)

-#All the models need hypertining so that performance can be imporved.
+All the models need hypertuning so that the performance can be imporved.
-#this is done to just describe - how to implement ensembles
+This is done to just describe - how to implement ensembles.